teamniteo/handbook/2_Operations/user-stories.md

 # User Stories

 User Stories are well-defined tasks to be done by a Nitean that have a specific, measurable goal and impact.
-The large majority of issues are written as User Stories and only issues created by support that are reactionary and straightforward are not.
+The vast majority of issues are written as User Stories, and only issues created by support that are reactionary and straightforward are not.
 Support issues are also not included in sprints.

 ## Writing a User Story

-To create a new user story, open a [new issue](https://github.com/niteoweb/operations/issues/new) in the Operations repository and you will find a template is provided to guide you through the process.
-If you need to create a user story in another repository you will need to copy and paste over this Operations template.
+To create a user story, we open a new issue in the project repositories or the Operations repository if it is unrelated to a specific project.
+In all three repositories, an issue template is provided to guide you through the process.

 To make the stories more inclusive, we prefer using [Singular they](https://en.wikipedia.org/wiki/Singular_they) instead of `he`, `himself`, etc.

 ### Summary

 The opening lines of a user story are to be written in simplified, layman's terms for the whole team to understand.
-The viewpoint of a persona is to be used to fully understand the use-case.
+The viewpoint of a persona is to be used to understand the use-case fully.

  > As a *persona*, I want ..., so that ...

 Whenever possible, think about the end user (product persona) and how the result impacts them.
-Other possible personas are Nitean, Support, Developer, Marketer and DevOps.
+Other possible personas are Nitean, Support, Developer, Marketer, and DevOps.
 That said, very rarely is something not done directly for the user.

 ### Description